wdrbork/allergy-alert/reports/nov29.md

 ### Aakanksh Yadav
 #### Last Week's Goals:
-- Run through many more UI design ideas to decide upon one with the rest of the group
+- Draw up one or two more UI design ideas and then talk about it with the team
 - Work on structuring the frontend properly as per the UI design specifics
 - Potentially host front and back ends on Render (or Vercel... more research necessary) but only when the group is ready